- Communiversity Gardens

 Certificate of Undergraduate Study

-The certificate is open to all students admitted to degree and non-degree study at NIU.
-The certificate courses may also be applied to satisfy requirements for B.A. and B.S. degrees.
-Learn more about the sustainable food systems interdisciplinary certificate.
+The certificate is open to students of all majors pursuing degree or non-degree study at NIU.
+The required courses can also be applied to satisfy requirements for B.A. and B.S. degrees.